shubh01/Assignment-01/README.md

 # Assignment-01
-A simple backend API for school system which supports CRUD operations  on schools, teachers , students , classes.
+A simple backend API for school system which supports CRUD operations  on schools, teachers , students , classes, Parents.

 This contains ONLY backend code with full CRUD operations along with fiql wih page limit feature.